“Tchavolo Swing” live at 30/90

 Directed music video for his song “the Wolf”.

-Performed at Trinity Artist Series, Bach Around the Clock, and Bastille Day Celebration at Trinity Episcopal Church for two consecutive years.
+Performed at Trinity Artist Series, Bach Around the Clock, and Bastille Day Celebration at Trinity Episcopal Church for three consecutive years.

 Wrote an original score for “Flushed” a 5 episode comedy web series directed by Carl Johnson.